23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 That happens via ecommerce optimization.
-From the product images and explainer videos to product copy and checkout process, every detail can help or hurt your chances of converting a prospect.
+From product images and explainer videos to product copy and checkout process, every detail can help or hurt your chances of converting a prospect.
 That’s what we’re going to cover today.

 What is Optimization in Ecommerce?